Competition Guidelines

 REGISTRATION

 To compete in any category at TATOU FESTIVAL’S Ori Tahiti Competition, you must fill out an application form and submit your fees.
 To register, click on a Solo, Duet, or Group Registration tab.
-Fill in your information and click ‘Register Now’.
+Fill in your information and click ‘Submit’.
 Registration will close two days before the competition for soloists.
-For the Group and Duet Otea and Aparima categories, music/accompaniment must be received by TATOU FESTIVAL no later than two weeks before the competition.
+For Group and Duet, Otea and Aparima categories, music/accompaniment must be received by TATOU FESTIVAL no later than two weeks before the competition, September 20.

 In registering to compete in the Ori Tahiti competition, you are affirming that you are in sufficient physical condition to participate in the highly rigorous and athletic activities, retain your own personal health/liability insurance, and you have received necessary approval from your medical provider if necessary.
 You also agree that TATOU FESTIVAL and its constituents, partners, and affiliates, etc. are not responsible for any physical injury that you may incur as a participant in any of our activities, nor will you seek any legal action against the named organization, partners and affiliates, or hold the organization liable.
 It also understood that you will not receive any compensation, monetary or otherwise, for your participation.
 Any photographs, video footage, or other media that include you or your likeness, during your participation, will be the sole property of TATOU FESTIVAL, and may be used at the organizations discretion.